Veles-venice/Wofi-conf/README.md

-import pypandoc

 # Content for the README.md file
-readme_content = """# 🌸 Wofi Config – Purple Haze Edition
+🌸 Wofi Config – Purple Haze Edition

 This is my **custom Wofi launcher** setup designed for **Hyprland**.
 The goal was to create a **minimal yet aesthetic menu** with soft transparency and a hacker-like vibe.
+(It's still in progress.. so that's all)

 ## ✨ Features
 - 🎨 **Purple Haze theme** – translucent background with a violet glow